 Rachel Bower was born in Bradford, 1980, and now lives in Sheffield.
 She is a Leverhulme Research Fellow at the University of Leeds, and is the founder of Verse Matters, a feminist arts collective in Sheffield.
 She is the author of Epistolarity and World Literature, 1980-2010 (Palgrave Macmillan, 2017) and editor of Verse Matters (with Helen Mort; Valley Press, 2017).

-Her collection of poetry focusing on pregnancy, birth and early childhood, Moon Milk, will be published by Valley Press in July 2018.
+Her collection of poetry focusing on pregnancy, birth and early childhood, Moon Milk, was published by Valley Press in July 2018.

 Through pregnancy, birth and early childhood, Rachel Bower’s poetry takes us on an unsentimental journey from womb to world.
 Along the way, she explores the largely unmapped territories of loss, bewilderment, shame, transformation and betrayal, and reclaims the intimate histories, mythologies and wisdom our bodies share.